Rootyyy/python_practice/README.md

 # python_practice
-zen to one to two to three to everything
+# zen to one to two to three to everything
+# the first code 'hello world'
+print('hello world')